gopher-fleece/gleece-docs/src/pages/gleece-article.md

 ### Tooling

 With this vision in mind and drawing massive inspiration from the [TSOA](https://tsoa-community.github.io/docs/) TypeScript project, we've created the [Gleece](https://github.com/gopher-fleece/gleece) project for Golang.

 Gleece analyzes controllers and their associated functions and structs to generate both:

-1. *OpenAPI* specification `v3.0.0` / `v3.1.0` that will be used across the API consumers ecosystem
+1. An *OpenAPI* specification `v3.0.0`/`v3.1.0` that will be used by all API consumers

-1. Leveraging a standard Handlebars templating engine for a fully featured routes to be used with the service routing engine (e.g., `gin` or `echo`).
+2. A fully featured set of routes, to be used with a router of choice (e.g., `gin` or `echo`).

-This approach optimizes the day-to-day experience for developers to use simple and straightforward API.
+   Route generation employs a standard Handlebars templating engine.

-For maintainers, it offers high-level customization (such as multiple middleware injection sites, e.g., `beforeOperation`) while using templating for the route generation allows lower-level easy yet powerful modifications to extend or even completely replace parts of, or entire, routing behavior.
+This optimizes the developer's day-to-day experience by abstracting away most complexity while the generative approach provides maintainers with simple yet powerful ways to extend or replace templates for deep customization of custom behaviors without sacrificing ease of use or higher level configurations such as middleware injection sites (e.g., `beforeOperation`)

-And the final generated code still behave like human-written code—readable, easily debuggable, and bypassable when necessary.
+The final generated code is designed to behave like human-written code; Fast, readable, easily debuggable, and bypassable, when necessary.

 ### How Developer's Experience Should Looks Like?